m0hith/Modified-Residual-Network-ResNet-Model-for-Image-Classification/README.md

 Work done as part of the Deep Learning (ECE-GY 7123) mini-project.
 The model has been developed by Shashank Shekhar (ss16116), Mohith Jarapala (mpj8687), and Ayanesh Chowdhury (ac10230).

 All the models have been based on https://github.com/kuangliu/pytorch-cifar.
-An accompanying report detailing the background, model development, and results has been provided.
+An accompanying report detailing the background, model development, and results is provided.

 ### Dataset:
 CIFAR-10 is a dataset of 60,000 32x32 color images in 10 classes, with 6,000 images per class.
 The classes are: airplane, automobile, bird, cat, deer, dog, frog, horse, ship, and truck.